acgecloud/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework/Tasks

-AWS CLI - Keep the initial yaml excerpt
-Credentials - Show the sts get-identity output from Gitpod Billing & Budget - Show the images of the SNS and Alarm Outputs Napkin - Attach Image of Napkin
-Logical Diagram - Attach Image (Share LucidChart)

-## Homework Challenges

-EventBridge Health Alert Screenshot
-Well-Architected Framework PDF
-Screenshot of CI/CD Diagram w/ explanation (Share LucidChart) Screenshot of Requested Service Limits + Screenshot of Researched Service Limits for ECS + Explanation for those Limits

-## Notes that I went through for setting up aws account access and billing setup in Gitpod:

-# Appendix
-## Getting the AWS CLI Working

-We'll be using the AWS CLI often in this bootcamp, so we'll proceed to installing this account.

-### Install AWS CLI
+### Installed AWS CLI in Gitpod Environment

-- We are going to install the AWS CLI when our Gitpod enviroment lanuches.
-- We are are going to set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
-- The bash commands we are using are the same as the [AWS CLI Install Instructions]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+The AWS CLI will be used often in the bootcamp, so I configured the gitpod.yml to install the AWS CLI when the Gitpod environment launches, and also set the CLI to use partial auto-prompt mode to make it easer for writing CLI commands.
+The bash commands we are referenced from: [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Update our `.gitpod.yml` to include the following task.
+The `.gitpod.yml` was updated to include the following task.

 ```sh
 tasks: